getcarina/getcarina.com/_tutorials/run-docker-image.md

  OS/Arch:      linux/amd64
  ```

 If you received an output similar to the one above, continue to the next section.
-If your output was different, please review the steps in You have performed the steps in the tutorial [Set up Docker machine and your virtual environment](docs/tutorials/set-up-docker-machine) to ensure you are running on a Docker host.
+If your output was different, please review the steps in the tutorial [Create a Docker host](docs/tutorials/set-up-docker-machine) to ensure you are running on a Docker host.

 ### Find and pull a Docker Image

 This section shows you how to find and run a Docker Image.

 1. Run `docker images`.
-This command lists all images downloaded onto your current Docker machine.
+This command lists all images downloaded onto your Docker machine.

+The output should look as follows:

    ```
-   $ docker images
    REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
    ```

 2. Because you currently have no images on your machine, you need to search and find an image.
-To search for an image use `docker search` and than the name of the image you wish to use.
+To search for an image on Docker hub, use `docker search` and type the name of the image you wish to use.
 For this tutorial, we'll search for an Ubuntu image.
 Run `docker search ubuntu`.

+The output should look as follows:

    ```
-   $ docker search ubuntu
    NAME                           DESCRIPTION                                     STARS     OFFICIAL   AUTOMATED ubuntu                         Ubuntu is a Debian-based Linux operating s...
 2325      [OK]
    ubuntu-upstart                 Upstart is an event-based replacement for ...
 34        [OK]